All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin binds to the same GHRH receptors on the pituitary as your body's natural GHRH.
 By activating these receptors, it amplifies the signal to produce and release growth hormone.
 The result is larger GH pulses, more GH production, and higher overall GH and IGF-1 levels.

-Crucially, Sermorelin works within the existing feedback system.
+Sermorelin works within the existing feedback system.
 Somatostatin still functions normally, so the pituitary can still regulate itself and prevent GH overproduction.
 This built-in safety net is absent when synthetic HGH is injected directly.

 Pulsatile Release Pattern

 Because Sermorelin stimulates the pituitary to release GH in its natural pulsatile pattern rather than creating a flat, sustained elevation, the resulting GH profile more closely resembles what a healthy, younger body produces.
-This pulsatile pattern is believed to be important for optimal tissue response and for avoiding the side effects associated with continuously elevated GH levels.
+This pulsatile pattern is believed to be important for optimal tissue response and for avoiding the side effects associated with continuously improved GH levels.

 Pituitary Support Over Time

-There is evidence suggesting that Sermorelin may actually support pituitary health over time rather than weakening it.
+There's evidence suggesting that Sermorelin may actually support pituitary health over time rather than weakening it.
 Some researchers believe that regular stimulation of the pituitary through GHRH analogs helps maintain the gland's capacity to produce GH, potentially slowing the age-related decline in pituitary function.
 This is in stark contrast to synthetic HGH, which can suppress pituitary function through negative feedback.

 Research on Growth Hormone Deficiency